ObsoleteAlbatross/Inchoate/README.md

     - SaveFileHandler
 - Map interface - this was done more as a bonus since I saw that it is useful for the **Inventory** class holding items, instead of using a list.

+## Phase 4: Task 3
+- Cohesion and coupling between Player class and map + room class.
+More of the **move** method implementation should be delegated to either the map class, since some of these functionalites should be implemented in either the map or room class.
+This also helps with coupling as it lessens the breakage dependencies in the implementation.
+- Cohesion and coupling between Player class and Inventory class.
+Specifically, the hasItem methods.
+See above.
+- Everything in the ui package haha.
+Coupling is of medium seriousness.
+It is of semantic coupling since it relies on methods and fields returning/being of certain types.
+For example, when I refactored inventory class to use a Map to hold the items instead of a list, it caused breakage before compile time.
+Simpling going through the error list made the switch very smooth.